← All resources

 This is the part most families misunderstand.
 Holistic admissions is not a euphemism for ignoring grades.
 It is about building a diverse, cohesive class that can learn from and challenge one another — not simply selecting the highest GPAs.

-Soft factors — essays, recommendations, and demonstrated interest — can tip decisions between otherwise similar applicants
+• Soft factors — essays, recommendations, demonstrated interest — can tip decisions between otherwise similar applicants.

 Understanding this process points to a clear strategy: build a record that clears the academic threshold comfortably, then invest serious time and energy into the story — activities with depth, essays with genuine voice, and recommendations from teachers who know your child well.